-Beginning in 2020, the Board generally holds regular meetings every other month.
+The Board generally holds regular meetings every other month.
 Special meetings are called when necessary.
-During 2019, the Board held 11 meetings.
-In 2019, each director attended more than 75% of the aggregate total number of meetings of the Board held during the period for which he or she has been a director, and the total number of meetings held by all committees of the Board on which he or she served during the periods that he or she served.
+During 2022, the Board held seven meetings.
+In 2022, each director attended more than 75% of the aggregate of (i) the total number of meetings of the Board held during the period for which he or she has been a director and (ii) the total number of meetings held by all committees of the Board on which he or she served during the periods that he or she served.
 It is our policy to invite and encourage all members of the Board to attend Bancorp's annual meeting of stockholders.
-All of our directors, except Felix S. Fernandez and Jane Jelenko, attended the 2019 annual meeting of stockholders.
+All of our directors attended the 2022 annual meeting of stockholders.